What is SUSHI coin: Your ultimate guide

 In this guide

-SushiSwap and its associated sushi coin are two of the big talking points in the world of crypto.
-In less than a year, SushiSwap has become one of the biggest decentralised exchanges in the world and has generated a fair bit of controversy, too.
+SushiSwap and its associated Sushi coin are two of the big talking points in the world of crypto.
+In less than a year, SushiSwap has become one of the biggest decentralised exchanges in the world – and has also generated a fair amount of controversy.

-Before we get into the ins and outs of what is sushi coin let’s take a look at decentralised finance, or DeFi for short.
+Before we get into the ins and outs of what Sushi coin is and does, let’s take a look at decentralised finance, or DeFi for short.

 The SushiSwap exchange